andyglick/java-errorprone-compiler-demo/README.md

 javac allows the code to compile and errorprone rejects the code, produces an error message and causes the build to fail.

-That's it -- pretty short and sweet
+That's it -- pretty short and sweet.

+I created this github project because it took me quite a while to work out how to configure the errorprone compiler within the context of the maven-compiler-plugin's configuration.

 [The errorprone compiler's site](http://errorprone.info/)